DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  The best one I've read is the [Incognito - The Secret lives of the brain](https://www.amazon.co.uk/Incognito-Secret-Lives-Brain-Canons/dp/1782112464) which not only explains really well how the brain works, it really challenges our understanding of how the brain works.

- **How you think**
+ **How I think**

  When self analysing how I think (from an engineering point of view), I found that I have two types of thinking techniques.

    - A slow(ish) type of thinking - where I'm basically taking to myself in my head.
 This is also how I tend to read (I heard the text I'm reading in my head)
    - A fast type of thinking - where I 'somehow' am making a large number of analysis and decisions, and 'know' what I'm thinking without really needing to articulate in my head all the explanations of what I'm doing.
 This is the kind of thinking that one tends to get when in 'the Zone' (which is that magical place where ideas 'just flow' and we are hyper productive)

+The more time you can spend on the 2nd type the more productive you will be.

-I've also found that although my brain is able to hold a large amount of hyperlilnked information (creating a graph of linked data that I'm working on), it is not good at all at multi-tasking (i.e. working on multiple domain problems at the same time).
+I've also found that although my brain is able to hold a large amount of hyperlinked information (creating a graph of linked data that I'm working on), it is not good at all at multi-tasking (i.e. working on multiple domain problems at the same time or performing a manual activity).

 This is why is so important to be able to spend concentrated time on a particular topic, since it takes a while to upload all relevant data to the parts of the brain focused on the task at hand.

-**Switching content and interruptions**
+**Switching context and interruptions**

 A reason why even a 1 second interruption can be massively disruptive (for example a text message, or slack/snapchat/instragram/facebook/twitter notification) is because it breaks the mojo of your brain and destroys a number of those hyperlinked graphs you had created in your head.